databrickslabs/jupyterlab-integration/README.md

     Configure your Databricks clusters to allow ssh access, see [Configure SSH access](docs/ssh-configurations.md)

-    **Only clusters with valid ssh configuration are visible to *databrickslabs_jupyterlab*.**
+    *Only clusters with valid ssh configuration are visible to *databrickslabs_jupyterlab*.*

+5. **Databricks Runtime**

+    The project has been tested with Databricks runtimes 5.5 only.

 ## 2 Installation

+1. **Install databrickslabs_jupyterlab**
-- Create a new conda environment and install *databrickslabs_jupyterlab* with the following commands:
+    Create a new conda environment and install *databrickslabs_jupyterlab* with the following commands:

     ```bash
     (base)$ conda create -n db-jlab python=3.6